KimGarza/KimGarza/README.md

 ✨ In a couple months I start an online Cornell Univeristy certification course in Python.
 Spreading myself as thin as the last scrapings of jam for a big piece of toast!

+😄 My interests are video games, spend my time watching movies, a lot youtube and time with my family.
+I love outside adventures, I'm still a 90's kid after all, not everything needs to involve a screen!

 Tech statck: